Skip to content

 • Capacity and quantity tracking.
 No capacity field today.
 Will land additively when a real consumer needs quantity, not before.

 • Auto-restore on observation.
 Recovering → Available requires an explicit operator restore_supply gesture.
-Timer-based or substream-driven auto-restore is deferred.
+Monitor cannot drive this transition either (the latched-alarm fence at the observe_supply_status decider).
+Timer-based Auto recovery is deferred.

 Aggregates